camunda/camunda-docs/docs/self-managed/console-deployment/configuration.md

 ## Configure an OpenID Connect (OIDC) provider

 By default, Console uses Keycloak to provide authentication.
-You can use a different OIDC provider by following the steps described in the [OIDC connection guide](/self-managed/setup/guides/connect-to-an-oidc-provider.md).
+Use a different OIDC provider by following the steps described in the [OIDC connection guide](/self-managed/setup/guides/connect-to-an-oidc-provider.md).

 ## Monitoring